 Students shall not use any cellular telephones during school hours or while on approved school trips (except for times when the students are allowed by the administration) or if the teacher approves an activity in which the cell phone is used for academic purposes.
 Any student may bring cellular telephones onto school property; however, cellular telephones shall be kept in the student's backpack or in an area designated by school officials for the storage of cellular telephones during school hours.
 Cellular telephones must be kept in an "off" mode during school hours.
 Any student who chooses to bring a cellular telephone to school shall do so at his or her own risk.
-School personnel shall not be responsible for damage, loss or theft of a student's cellular telephone while on school property.
-Violations of this policy will result in confiscation of the cellular telephone by school officials.
+School personnel shall not be responsible for damage, loss or theft of a student's cellular telephone by school officials.
 This includes earbuds, airpods, and other accessories of cell phones.
 Any confiscated cellular telephone will only be returned to the violating student's parent/guardian at the end of the school day and after a return of property form is signed by the student's parent/guardian.
 Repeated violations of this policy may result in other disciplinary actions, including but not limited to In School Suspension, or Out of School Suspension.